ProjectMOSAIC/databases/README.md

 Additional work with the data base only requires this one file, so there is no reason to reknit this file unless you need to recreate the datase file.

+## Some additional SQLite examples

+Knitting the Getting Started RMarkdown file will download [an additional Rmd file](SQLite-Testing.Rmd) that can be used to test the SQLite data base that was created or to see more examples of accessing data from a data base.